 This smart thermometer is designed to endure both up to 572 ºF ambient temperatures and an internal heat of 482ºF.
 I tested and found the wired probes efficiently extend to approximately 60ft, which simplified my work when monitoring the food.

 - Can be purchased with either four or two probes

 - LED display can be too dim when used outside

-Fourth on the list is this Bluetooth bbq thermometer from Soraken, offering a range of 100ft indoor and 190ft outdoor.
+Fourth on the list is Soraken Bluetooth BBQ thermometer.
+This device presents a dynamic range of 100ft and 190ft reach indoors and outdoors, respectively.